About Open Access publishing:

 This comprises depositing research output, including journal articles and published conference papers, in an institutional and/or subject repository.
 This process applies at all Aston authors - whether the corresponding author or as a co-author.
 The version of an article deposited is normally the 'Final author manuscript' (post-peer review), also known as the 'Accepted'/'Post-print' version.
 Depositing this version in the institutional repository helps to make the content widely available, often after an embargo expires.
 See these instructions explaining how to deposit/upload.
 'Green' OA publishing forms the basis of inclusion for the next REF in 2020.

-HE funding bodies, notably HEFCE, Research Councils UK, the European Commission and the Wellcome Trust, now mandate for OA publication of journal articles and conference papers.
+HE funding bodies, notably UK Research & Innovation (UKRI - the new body combining HEFCE and Research Councils UK), the European Commission and the Wellcome Trust, now mandate for OA publication of journal articles and conference papers.
 For funder-specific compliance requirements in relation to depositing articles, accessibility embargoes and subject repositories click on the relevant funder logo on this page to see a PDF information sheet.

 Certain time scales are important to ensure Open Access compliance: